-A state employee who, in the regular course of the state employee's duties, has reasonable cause to suspect that another state employee has engaged in improper governmental conduct or a crime shall promptly notify a supervisor.
+A state employee who, in the regular course of the state employee's duties, has reasonable cause, based on knowledge that is not privileged, to suspect that another state employee has engaged in improper governmental conduct or a crime shall promptly notify a supervisor.
 Upon receipt of a reporter's good faith report, a supervisor shall submit information provided by the reporter to the attorney general and auditor-general in a required report pursuant to section 4 of this Act.